 Deja vu: Gonzaga settles for two 3-pointers in second straight loss to UConn

 Dec.
-15—SEATTLE — In some ways, it resembled the last time Gonzaga and UConn met on a basketball court, when the Bulldogs settled for one of the worst 3-point shooting performances in NCAA Tournament history during an 82-54 loss to the Huskies in the Elite Eight at Las Vegas' T-Mobile Arena.
+16—SEATTLE — In some ways, it resembled the last time Gonzaga and UConn met on a basketball court, when the Bulldogs settled for one of the worst 3-point-shooting performances in NCAA Tournament history during an 82-54 loss to the Huskies in the Elite Eight at Las Vegas' T-Mobile Arena.

 It was a new Gonzaga team on the floor Friday night at Climate Pledge Arena, and a new UConn one for that matter, but the Bulldogs' 3-point woes were painfully familiar during a 76-63 loss to the fifth-ranked Huskies Friday night in Seattle.

 After making 2 of 20 (10%) from the 3-point line last March in the Elite Eight, the Bulldogs didn't do much better during Friday's rematch, connecting on just 2 of 12 (16%) in their third loss this season.
-That makes Gonzaga just 4 of 32 (12%) in its last 80 minutes against UConn — a number that's hard to swallow when considering the Huskies' 3-point shooting numbers (18 of 48) during that same stretch.
+That makes Gonzaga just 4 of 32 (12%) in its past 80 minutes against UConn — a number that's hard to swallow when considering the Huskies' 3-point-shooting numbers (18 of 48) during that same stretch.

 Unlike last year's NCAA Tournament meeting, Gonzaga's perimeter-shooting struggles didn't just prop up on Friday.
 In fact, they can probably be traced back to the second half of the Bulldogs' last game in the Emerald City.

-Gonzaga connected on 5 of 9 from the 3-point line in the first half of last Saturday's game against Washington then missed nine consecutive shots in the second half of a 78-73 loss to the Huskies at Alaska Airlines Arena.
+Gonzaga connected on 5 of 9 from the 3-point line in the first half of their Dec.
+9 game against Washington then missed nine consecutive shots in the second half of a 78-73 loss to the Huskies at Alaska Airlines Arena.

 The Bulldogs haven't had any luck finding their stroke since.